BenJetson/CPSC491-project/docs/WSLFix.md

 4. Retry the "set default version" command from the beginning steps..
 5. Restart your system.
-6. The system should be updated and you should now be able to continue with the Docker instructions.
+6. The system should be updated.
+You should now be able to continue with the Docker instructions.